danieldugas/Robot-Mapping-For-Dummies/README.md

 ### Right?

-After a few google searches, maybe bearing a passing resemblance to "visual keypoint odometry", "lidar 3d mapping", "lidar keypoint comparison", "best odometry from RGB-D framework", "10 loop closure algorithms you probably don't know about", "quitting robotics success story", "sensor fusion SLAM", you might have gotten lost and concluded there are no smart people or amazing tools.
-Or maybe they're just a pain to find? *What if after six months of head-scratching to build the perfect localizing node, someone casually mentions the exact same thing exists but better, and it was only 5 pages away in some obscure literature search*?
+After a few google searches, maybe bearing a passing resemblance to "visual keypoint odometry", "lidar 3d mapping", "lidar keypoint comparison", "best odometry from RGB-D framework", "10 loop closure algorithms you probably don't know about", "quitting robotics success story", "sensor fusion SLAM", you might have gotten lost and concluded that the problem is harder than it seems, or the smart people are not very good at sharing their amazing tools.
+Or they're just a pain to find? *What if after six months of head-scratching to build the perfect localizing node, someone casually mentions the exact same thing exists but better, and it was only 5 pages away in some obscure literature search*?
 Oh no.

 And obviously, you've looked at what ROS offers out of the box.
 Which is very useful if your robot is a 2d roomba with a flat laser scanner.
-But it's not, is it?
+But that's not enough, is it?
 Otherwise, you wouldn't be here.
-And to not be casually dismissive, there *are* some 3D SLAM tutorials on the ROS wiki, which you might have looked at.
+And to not be casually dismissive, the ROS mapping tools [[1]](http://wiki.ros.org/cn/slam_gmapping/Tutorials/MappingFromLoggedData) are not a bad starting point, there even are some 3D SLAM tutorial(s?) on the ROS wiki [[2]](https://github.com/introlab/rtabmap/wiki/Tutorials), which you might have looked at.
 And then ended up here anyways.

 Regardless of how it happened, you're here now.
 You're safe.